ffTsuzuku/NodeJS/README.md

 ## Imports and Exports

 NodeJS allows for the importing and exporting for individual NodeJS files called modules.
-In order to import an file we use the require syntax.
+In order to import an file we have two options, we can import using the commonjs specification or the ECMAScript Module specification.
+Note official support for imports was added in v13 of node.

+### CommonJS Imports

 ```js
 const library = require('./library')